About

 This guidance follows IRS Information Release 2019-132 advising cryptocurrency owners on how to pay back taxes through filing amended returns.
 Taxpayers not properly reporting their cryptocurrency transactions (as outlined in this new guidance and Notice 2014-21) may be liable for additional tax, penalties and interest.

-Cohen & Company is not rendering legal, accounting or other professional advice.
+Cohen & Co is not rendering legal, accounting or other professional advice.
 Information contained in this post is considered accurate as of the date of publishing.
-Any action taken based on information in this blog should be taken only after a detailed review of the specific facts, circumstances and current law.
+Any action taken based on information in this blog should be taken only after a detailed review of the specific facts, circumstances and current law with your professional advisers.

 About the Author